cdklabs/cdk-from-cfn/README.md

-# cdk_from_cfn
+# cdk-from-cfn

 In a world where people want to use the full extent of the cdk, there **was** no product that would transform all your JSON/YAML into beautiful typescript...until now.

-cdk_from_cfn will take your JSON/YAML and output the equivalent typescript.
+`cdk-from-cfn` will take your JSON/YAML and output the equivalent typescript.

 ## User Guide